tomjridge/isa_btree/docs/isa_btree.md

 So require $m <= 2m <= m'$

+## Deleting a key from node after merging two children

+If $m=1$ we could have a node far down in the tree, with one key and two children.
+If the children get merged then the node has 0 keys, so is small (but is not the root).
+This does not cause problems, but this case is something other descriptions never address.

 ## Combined constraints: $2l <= l'!$ and $2m <= m'?$
 ## Alternative constraints $l'>=2l-1$ and $m' >= 2m$